emanuelenencioni/deblur_gan_ros/README.md

 ## Docker

-Use your external Dockerfiles from: https://github.com/emanuelenencioni/docker_images
+You can use external Dockerfiles from: https://github.com/emanuelenencioni/docker_images

-This lets you build a ROS 2 + (optional) CUDA + PyTorch image once and reuse it for this package.
-Below are generic steps; consult that repo’s README for the exact Dockerfile path you prefer (GPU or CPU).
+This approach lets you build a ROS 2 + PyTorch + CUDA image once and reuse it across multiple projects.
+Mount your virtual environment as a volume to avoid recreating dependencies inside the container.

 ### 1) Prerequisites